Verifoxx-LTD/verifoxx-cheri-wamr/README.md

 - CONFIG_TYPE=Debug|Release
 - NATIVE_TEST_LIB=[0|1]		(set to 1 to additionally build a native test shared object for iwasm, 0 to skip this)
 - AOT_CHERI_PTR=[0|8|16]		(set to 0 when building CHERI pure-cap, set to pure-cap native pointer size when building other architectures.  **Must match setting used to build WAMRc**.)
+- WAMR_EXTERNREF_APP=[0|1]  (set to 1 to build a native executable for externref testing INSTEAD of building WAMR.
+Defaults to build WAMR.)
 - INSTALL_PREFIX=<install folder>	(where you want output to be written from cmake *--install*)

 This bash script assumes you will be using a toolchain file, see below for more on tihs.